jasonli04/Gold-Price-Forecasting/README.md

 #### Ridge Regression Model Evaluation + Discussion
 Though on first glance, the model may seem overfitted, as the predicted gold close line matches the true gold close to a striking degree, we believe that our model is not overfitted.
 Models that suffer from severe overfitting exhibit a very high Training $R^2$ and a much lower Testing $R^2$.
 This is becasue overfitted models generalize poorly to unseen data, resulting in a low R-squared on the test data.
 However, our model doesn't suffer from this same plight.
 With a Testing $R^2$ of 0.9998 and a Testing $R^2$ of 0.9983, the model performs very strongly on both the training set and testing set, showing that it generalizes nicely.
 Additionally, we can say the same about the Mean Squared Error Values.
 Both the training and testing set exhibit similar MSE values (~52), showing that we indeed are not overfitting.

-With respect to the model itself, gold moving averages (especially 5-day MA) had very large coefficients.
-This outsized coefficient (~590), however, may suggest that our model is heavily reliant, and possibly over-reliant on this moving average metric.
-Other factors which exhibited a large coefficent were S&P 500 close price and interest rates.
-Technical indicators like RSI and MACD showed meaningful but smaller impacts as well.

 ## KMeans

 #### Determining Number of Groups